 But the development of the phonograph and radio left a substantial hole in the copyright scheme, one that states sometimes filled.
 In Metropolitan Opera Assoc. v.
-Wagner-Nichols Recorder Corp., for example, New York's Metropolitan Opera allowed ABC Radio to brodcast its performances live.45 Wagner-Nichols recorded the broadcasts, made phonograph records of the performances, and sold the records to the public.
+Wagner-Nichols Recorder Corp., for example, New York's Metropolitan Opera allowed ABC Radio to brodcast its performances live.53 Wagner-Nichols recorded the broadcasts, made phonograph records of the performances, and sold the records to the public.
 The Met also licensed recordings to Columbia Records, but note that Wagner-Nichols was not copying from Columbia's records.
 This was bootlegging the performances, not piracy of the records.
 Nonetheless, the court held that this bootlegging was prohibited under New York state unfair-competition law.

-Without any payment to Metropolitan Opera for the benefit of its extremely expensive performances, and without any cost comparable to that incurred by Columbia Records in making its records, defendants offer to the public recordings of Metropolitan Opera's broadcast performances.
-This constitutes unfair competition.46
+Without any payment to Metropolitan Opera for the benefit of its extremely expensive performances, and without any cost comparable to that incurred by Columbia Records in making its records, defendants offer to the public recordings 52.
+For the gory details, see 17 U.S.C. § 1401, and Tyler Ochoa's summary of the new rules.